-Past Perfect Continuous Tense indicates an action continuing for a period of time or point of time in the past.
+Past Perfect Continuous Tense in English grammar indicates an action continuing for a period of time or point of time in the past.
 Past Perfect Continuous Tense also indicates two actions or events in past together.
 The other facts are similar to Present Perfect Continuous Tense.
-It is the 9th part of the lesson Tense and its classification.
+It is the 9th part of the lesson All Tenses in English.

 So, let’s start our discussion on the structures of Past Perfect Continuous Tense, its negative and interrogative forms and variations in English grammar.